OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ba/snews.md

 ---
 title: snews
-description: snews is an impactful tool from OpenBB's finance package employing VADER sentiment model to analyze stock headline sentiments over time, leveraged from Finnhub data.
+description: "snews is an impactful tool from OpenBB's finance package employing VADER" sentiment model to analyze stock headline sentiments over time, leveraged from Finnhub data.
 It also provides features to visualize these sentiments against the stock price using Python's matplotlib library.